amadeus4dev/amadeus-python/README.rst

 |Module Version| |Build Status| |Maintainability| |Dependencies|
 |Contact Support|

 Amadeus provides a rich set of APIs for the travel industry.
-For more details, check out the `Amadeus for Developers Portal <https://developers.amadeus.com>`__ or the `SDK class reference <https://amadeus4dev.github.io/amadeus-python>`.
+For more details, check out the `Amadeus for Developers Portal <https://developers.amadeus.com>`__ or the `SDK class reference <https://amadeus4dev.github.io/amadeus-python>`__.

 Installation
 ------------

 This SDK requires Python 2.7+ or 3.4+.

-You can install it directly with pip.
+You can install it directly with pip:

 .. code:: sh